CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ## Exercise 2: Configuring monitoring of on-premises servers

 ### Task 1: Install the Azure Connect Machine Agent

+In this task, you onboard an on-premises server to Azure Arc by generating and executing a script that installs the Azure Connected Machine Agent, enabling hybrid management and monitoring from Azure.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, type **Arc (1)**, then select **Azure Arc (2)**.